miromannino/Contributions-Importer-For-Github/README.md

     repo = git.Repo("path/to/your/private/repo")
     mock_repo = git.Repo("path/to/your/mock/repo")

-    importer = Importer(repo, mock_repo)
+    importer = Importer([repo], mock_repo)
-    importer.set_author('miro.mannino@gmail.com')
+    importer.set_author('email@domain.com')

     importer.import_repository()

 If the mock repository folder could be an empty git repository as well as a repository that has already other commits.
-The latter case is useful for importing multiple repositories contributions into the mock repository.

 ## Protecting your private repository